bastianheinzelmann/Dunchangeling/README.md

 ## Installation

-ProjectDir\Libs\SFML contains six DLLs, that need to be copied to ProjectDir\x64\Debug

-The project DunchangelingTest should be set up as Start Project.
+ProjectDir\Libs\SFML contains six DLLs, that need to be copied to ProjectDir\x64\Debug The project DunchangelingTest should be set up as Start Project.

+## Usage

 The application is pretty barebone and changes can only be made directly in code.
 When started use left and right arrow to switch between partial layouts.

 1. Yellow rooms are special rooms